The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Allah’s Messenger () said, “Whoever has oppressed another person concerning his reputation or anything else, he should beg him to forgive him before the Day of Resurrection when there will be no money (to compensate for wrong deeds), but if he has good deeds, those good deeds will be taken from him according to his oppression which he has done, and if he has no good deeds, the sins of the oppressed person will be loaded on him.[8]

-It’s important to see that seeking revenge will not bring back what was lost or heal the wounds, it will only lead to more harm and suffering.
-It’s also important to understand that everyone makes mistakes and that people can change and grow.
+Recognizing that seeking vengeance will not restore what was lost or heal the wounds is crucial; it only leads to more harm and suffering.
+It is equally important to understand that everyone can make mistakes and that individuals have the potential for change and growth.

-It’s also important to know that if the person is a criminal, it’s better to leave the punishment to the justice system and let the legal process take its course.
+Understanding the importance of due process is crucial; if someone is suspected of a crime, it is best to leave the matter to the judicial system for adjudication and let the legal process take its course.

 The Qur’ân says: